-I’m feeling better about things, but still worried I will have to go on Ei and have a decreased income.
+I’m feeling better about things but still worried I will have to go on Ei and decrease my income.

-I can make it work, but there definitely wouldn’t be any savings to speak of.
+I can make it work, but they’re definitely wouldn’t be any savings to speak of.
 Crohn’s affects my eating a lot.

 So I guess one good thing about it is my food budget has decreased significantly.

-You don’t want to make food and then have to figure out how to do your dishes (for those who are interested – pull water up out of the well, light a fire in the wood stove and boil pots on top of the woodstove).
+You don’t want to make food and then have to figure out how to do your dishes (for those interested – pull water up out of the well, light a fire in the woodstove and boil pots on top of the woodstove).

-I’ve still been meeting my other goals (the Gail Vax Oxlade budget amounts) but I am hoping to get my eating figured out and start eating healthier foods.
+I’ve still been meeting my other goals (the Gail Vax Oxlade budget amounts), but I hope to get my eating figured out and start eating healthier foods.

 So this could mean the budget could go up (better quality foods cost more) or it could go down (if I budget and meal plan properly, and make good tasting food maybe I’ll eat out less, and be able to buy smaller amounts of groceries).

-By the end of the month my water was fixed.
-3 months 1 week without water.
-I haven’t gotten the bill yet but based off his estimate my tax return should cover it.
+By the end of the month, my water was fixed—3 months, 1 week without water.
+I haven’t gotten the bill yet but based on his estimate, and my tax return should cover it.

-My normal expenses for this month included buying and installing summer tires, and a horrendous power bill for the winter months.
+My normal expenses included buying and installing summer tires and a horrendous power bill for the winter months.
 I also got a kitten who will be getting $500 worth of vet bills next month.

-Here’s my thoughts towards these topics: Drop in finances: call around and see if any of your payment plans can be lowered, maybe as a long time customer they will give you a deal cut services you don’t need – we have plenty of wants in our lives but fewer needs.
+Here are my thoughts on these topics: Drop-in finances: call around and see if you can lower your payment plans.
+Maybe as a long-time customer, they will give you a deal cut services you don’t need – we have plenty of wants in our lives but fewer needs.